WolframResearch/WolframClientForPython/readme.md

 # Python serialization to WL / WXF

 This library is intended to provide a way to serialize python expression to WL / WXF string of bytes.
 The library was designed to be extensible so that any arbitrary Python object can be serialized with the addition of custom encoder(s).
-The code was tested with two interpreters: Python 2.7, Python 3.6.4 on MacOS and JYTHON 2.7.
+The code was tested with three interpreters: Python 2.7, Python 3.6.4 and JYTHON.

 # API